f3d-app/f3d/documentation/content/docs/configuration_file.md

 The following command-line options <br>cannot</br> be set via config file:
 `help`, `version`, `config`, `dry-run`, `no-render`, `inputs`, `output` and all testing options.

+Boolean options that have been turned on in the configuration file can be turned off in the command line if needed, eg: `--point-sprites=false`

 The configuration file possible locations depends on your operating system.
 They are considered in the below order and only the first found will be used.